We use cookies , which makes our store reliably and adapt to you. Cookies allow you to match content and promotion to your interests.

 The diagram shows a complete circuit for connecting electricity meters to the LTE network, enabling remote reading of metering data.
 The external LTE antenna A741031 is responsible for receiving and transmitting the LTE signal and ensuring a stable connection to the mobile network.
 The signal from the antenna is fed to the A6812 splitter via a coaxial cable.
 This element acts as an intermediate device - it receives the signal from the antenna and then passes it on to two independent branches of the installation.
 From A6812, the signal is routed to two splitters A6814.
 Each of these serves a group of four electricity meters.
 The whole system forms a coherent communication system, with one LTE antenna providing the link Thanks to this configuration, all the meters can send data remotely and the metering data is reliably transmitted to the operator or energy management system.

-functions as an independent communication segment, which increases the stability and reliability of data transmission.
-The signal received by the antenna is routed via a coaxial cable to the A6812 splitter located at the base of the installation in each staircase.
-The A6812 splitter distributes it to further components of the system.
+The diagram shows a communication system for two staircases in a multi-family building, enabling remote reading of metering data from electricity meters via the LTE network.
+Each staircase has its own external LTE directional antenna, typeA7401031, responsible for receiving and transmitting the LTE signal to the operator's network.
+With this solution, each cage functions as an independent communication segment, which increases the stability and reliability of data transmission.
+The signal received by the antenna is routed via a coaxial cable to the A6813 splitter located in the middle floor for the three floors of the installation.
+The A6813 splitter distributes it to the subsequent components of the system.
 From the splitter, the signal is routed to a series of A6814 modules, arranged vertically along the meter strings.
 Each A6814 module is responsible for distributing the signal to a set of meters and enables them to be connected in parallel within a single communication infrastructure.
-A multistage array of A6814 splitters is used in each staircase, each of which supports a group of several electricity meters.
-These modules provide signal distribution to individual meters, allowing each device to communicate independently and stably with the master system.
-This structure enables the installation to be scaled effectively - each A6814 module is connected to the next, creating a cascaded manifold system that supports all the meters located in one staircase.
+In each cage, a multi-stage arrangement of A6813 splitters is used, each of which supports a group of several electricity meters.
+These modules ensure that the signal is split between the individual meters, allowing each device to communicate independently and stably with the master system.
+The principle applied is that a maximum of 12 meters can be connected to a single antenna.